Suo Chen: Restoring imperial authority in the north

-Eventually, in 311, Luoyang fell to Han and Emperor Huai of Jin was captured by Liu Cong (who by now was Emperor of Han).
+Eventually, in July 311, Luoyang fell to Han and Emperor Huai of Jin was captured by Liu Cong (who by now was Emperor of Han).
 Shortly after, Sima Mo surrendered Chang'an after some resistance, and was subsequently executed by Liu Can.
 Having lost both the emperor and his superior, Suo Chen fled to Anding together with his colleagues Qu Yun and Liang Su (梁肅) to join its administrator, Jia Ya.
 Along the way, Suo Chen and the others encountered the sons of Jia Ya's officials and those from the Qiang and Di tribes in Anding being transported to Han to serve as hostages.
 Suo Chen freed them and brought them back to Jia Ya.

 When the group arrived at Anding, they conspired with Jia to restore the Jin dynasty in northern China.
 Jia Ya agreed with their plan and was acclaimed General Who Pacifies the West.
 Jia Ya then led the group and their armies to capture Chang'an.
 The Inspector of Yongzhou, Qu Te (麴特), the Administrator of Fufeng, Liang Zong (梁綜) and Administrator of Xinping, Zhu Hui (竺恢) defected back to Jin when they heard that Jia's forces were coming.
 Liu Can sent his generals Zhao Ran (趙染) and Liu Ya (劉雅) to attack Xinping, but Suo Chen managed to defeat both of them.
-After Jia Ya defeated Liu Yao at Huangqiu (黃丘, in present-day Tai'erzhuang District, Shandong) and Liu Can was driven back from Xinfeng (新豐县, in Jingzhao, modern-day Shaanxi), many people around the Chang'an region surrendered to Jia Ya, and the city was reclaimed.
+After Jia Ya defeated Liu Yao at Huangqiu (黃丘, northwest of present-day Tongchuan, Shaanxi) and Liu Can was driven back from Xinfeng (新豐县, in Jingzhao, modern-day Shaanxi), many people around the Chang'an region surrendered to Jia Ya, and the city was reclaimed.
 Hearing that Chang'an was in the process of liberation, a man named Yan Ding brought Emperor Huai's nephew, Sima Ye to Chang'an and Ye was declared the new Crown Prince.

 Despite the group's initial success, they soon suffered a major setback the following year.
 Jia Ya was captured and killed during a skirmish against Han.
 Furthermore, Yan Ding and the Administrator of Jingzhao, Liang Zong fought with one another over authority which led to Yan Ding killing Liang Zong.
 Both Suo Chen and Qu Yun feared that Yan Ding had grown too powerful, so they used Liang Zong's death as a pretext to attack him.
 Yan Ding was defeated and fled to Yongzhou, where he was killed by the Di tribesman Dou Shou (竇首), who then sent his head back to Chang'an.
 Suo Chen took up Liang Zong's position as Administrator of Jingzhao.